Business Continuity Plans

 Risk and threat assessment:

 • Decide which functions are essential.
-It may not be practical, or affordable, to ensure everything and everyone is up and running during a critical incident.
+It may not be practical, or affordable to ensure everything and everyone are up and running during a critical incident.

 • Identify unacceptable levels of risk and single points of failure.